 So let’s put this first result aside and continue exploring other subcategories down the list.
 Thankfully, we quickly find gentler and kinder alternatives:

 Much better right?
-Selling 6-10 books a day may require a few nudges, but that is surely something one can achieve with the help of the right tools: keywords in the title and description, putting out ads, content marketing, book promotion and so forth.
+Selling 6-10 books a day may require a few nudges.
+But that is something one can achieve with the help of the right tools.
+These are keywords in the title and description, putting out ads, content marketing, book promotion and so forth.

 To sum up, then, possible subcategories that one could consider for a new or existing novel are :